 The region is not on track to meet its target of reducing fatal and serious injury crashes to zero by 2035.
-By every safety measure that the RTP tracks, the greater Portland region's streets are getting less safe.
-The RTP is not maintaining progress toward the 2035 Vision Zero goal.
+By every safety measure that the RTP tracks, the greater Portland region's streets are getting less safe, and are not on a pathway to meet the 2035 Vision Zero goal.